Ka-Zar (Kevin Plunder): Fictional character biography

 Ka-Zar would have trouble adjusting to his newly expanded senses while life in the Savage Land would come under threat by a precursor to its creation known as Domovoy the Flesh Weaver.
-He would work through this odd connection with the world Kevin calls home now shared between him & his wife in the time needed to save their son from the Polyscion's plans of global terraforming.
+He would work through this odd connection with the world Kevin calls home now shared between him and his wife in the time needed to save their son from the Polyscion's plans of global terraforming.